 So, you have caught a mouse, congratulations!
 It is the first step to having a mouse-free home!
 Now, because you are a humane person, you need to know how to dispose of a live mouse?

-In this post, we are going to run you through the process of disposing of a live mouse and the best place to release mice back into the wild.
-It is important that you do this correctly, for the safety of the mouse, and to ensure it does not return to your home.
+In this post, we will run you through the process of disposing of a live mouse and the best place to release mice back into the wild.
+It is important that you do this correctly for the mouse’s safety and ensures it does not return to your home.

 Although, if you have covered the common mouse entry points, you can be confident that it will not get back into your home even if it does travel back!